Global Embedding of Fibre Inflation in Perturbative LVS

+Before we conclude, let us also mention a couple of aspects which demand for further improvements in this model:

+(i).~One may ask about the ``genuineness" of the {\it log-loop corrections} for the beyond toroidal cases as these corrections are motivated by the toroidal results \cite{Antoniadis:2018hqy,Antoniadis:2018ngr,Antoniadis:2019doc,Antoniadis:2019rkh,Antoniadis:2020ryh,Antoniadis:2020stf} and a direct computation for the CY orientifold case is missing.
+In fact the same is true for the usual KK and winding type string-loop effects which rely on a conjectured form motivated by the toroidal results \cite{Berg:2004sj,vonGersdorff:2005bf,Berg:2005ja,Berg:2007wt,Cicoli:2007xp}.
+In this regard it is worth emphasizing that some of these corrections have been independently (re-)derived in a field theoretic approach of \cite{Gao:2022uop} which can be taken as a good starting point towards understanding their genuineness for beyond toroidal models.

+(ii).~In our approach we have considered the complex-structure moduli and the axio-dilaton to be stabilized by the leading order flux effects.
+We have also assumed the existence of a consistent uplifting mechanism to get a viable de-Sitter vacuum.
+In a concrete global construction, any attempt to address these aspects in a holistic way may face several subsequent issues, e.g. the required tuning in the various complex-structure moduli dependent coefficients, tadpole constraints etc. (e.g. see \cite{Crino:2020qwk,AbdusSalam:2022krp,Junghans:2022exo,Gao:2022fdi,ValeixoBento:2023nbv}), however these issues can be fully settled only after the explicit computations are known.

 To conclude, we have presented a concrete global embedding for one of the most attractive inflationary models, namely Fibre inflation, realised in standard LVS, where it faces a generic challenge due to a geometric K\"ahler cone bound on the inflaton range.